13point5/rollouts/README.md

-# rollouts
+# Rollouts

-Python CLI for capturing and restoring agent rollout workspace states.
+A CLI for capturing agent rollouts and codebase snapshots at every turn.
+This data can be used for SFT, RL, and Continual Learning.

 ## Current status

 Current prototype:

 - `uv`-managed Python CLI
 - global installable `rollouts` command
 - `rollouts snapshot [workspace] --session --message --metadata`